 - Lectio Divinia—The Sacred Art: Transforming Words and Images into Heart Centered Prayer (2011)

-You may work through the following books and submit a reflection paper highlighting your personal process and clinical applications of the skills covered in each book (8-12 hours of credit awarded for each book depending on the depth of content, no additional charge for these hours as you will be expected to go over the book in a supervision session):
+You may work through the following books and submit a reflection paper highlighting your personal process and clinical applications of the skills covered in each book (8 hours of credit awarded for each book depending on the depth of content, no additional charge for these hours as you will be expected to go over the book in a supervision session):